Film series Â· Galleries Â· Theater Â· Concerts Â· Museums Â· Auditions

 Allied Arts kickoff

-Â· The Allied Arts Fund Campaign Kickoff Party will be 5:30 p.m. to 7 p.m.
-Thursday, March 15, at First Western Gateway Condominium Association, 333 West Blvd., Rapid City.
+Â· The Allied Arts Fund Campaign Kickoff Party will be 5:30 p.m. to 7 p.m. on Thursday, March 15, at the First Western Gateway Condominium Association, 333 West Blvd., Rapid City.
 The Allied Arts Fund provides financial operating and promotional support to 11 Black Hills area arts organizations.
+The event represents the beginning of the organization's 36th annual fundraising campaign.
 The kickoff party features entertainment from Allied Arts member organizations and artists, door prizes and refreshments.
 Call 394-4106.

 Â· South Dakota Humanities Council Reading Series will discuss "Ethnic Oasis" by Liping Zhu and Rose Estep Fosha at 7 p.m.
 Tuesday, Feb.
 27, in the Lazelle Room at the Sturgis Community Center.
 Discussion leader is Kathy Antonan of South Dakota School of Mines & Technology.